emertechie/express-local-auth/README.md

 Details:
 * `loginPath` - The path where the login route is hosted.
 Needed for redirecting back to login page when unauthenticated for instance.
 Defaults to `'/login'`
 * `useSessions` - Whether to use sessions or not.
 If sessions are used (the default), it's expected that you have configured your app to use `express-session` etc. See samples for example usage.
 Also, errors are handled differently based on this setting.
 See [Error Handling](#error-handling) section.
-* `normalizeCase` - Whether to lowercase the user's email address when registering or when using it verify credentials.
+* `normalizeCase` - Whether to lowercase the user's email address when registering or when using it to verify credentials.
 * `failedLoginsBeforeLockout` - Self-explanatory I hope.
 A successful login will always reset a user's failed login count
 * `accountLockedMs` - How long to lock the account out for, in milliseconds, after `failedLoginsBeforeLockout` unsuccessful attempts
 * `tokenExpirationMins` - How long a password reset token is valid for.
 Note: A verify email token never expires